Tomihiko Morimi

 Tomihiko Morimi (森見 登美彦, Morimi Tomihiko) is a Japanese writer from Nara Prefecture.
 He graduated from Kyoto University and his works often have Kyoto as the setting.

 In July 2018, it was announced that the first two of Morimi's original works to be published in English will be Penguin Highway and The Night Is Short, Walk On Girl, both published by Yen Press in 2019.

-In 2022, Tower of the Sun and Fox Tales were published in English by Yen Press, while The Tatami Galaxy was published by HarperCollins.
+In 2022, Tower of the Sun and Fox Tales were published in English by Yen Press, while The Tatami Galaxy was published by HarperCollins, who also published The Tatami Time Machine Blues in 2023.